Available December 16, 2014

-With original watercolors by award-winning illustrator Youme Nguyen Ly, Peas, Love, and Understanding has girls and boys, younger and older, grandfathers and flowers and ponds and frogs and pirates—a collection of characters that will resonate for almost any child.
+With original watercolors by award-winning illustrator Youme Nguyen Ly, Peace, Bugs, and Understanding has girls and boys, younger and older, grandfathers and flowers and ponds and frogs and pirates—a collection of characters that will resonate for almost any child.
 An invaluable tool for parents and teachers, that will help children learn to understand the causes of their own strong emotions, while teaching them peaceful ways to resolve difficulties through mindfulness and meditation.

 Lily was having a picnic with her father and her little sister, Ruby, but it wasn’t much fun.
 “Get off, Ruby,” Lily said, and pushed her sister.

 “Hey, take it easy,” said her father.
 He scooped Ruby into his arms.Lily kept her head down and cleaned up the pieces, some of which were pennies and nickels because Ruby had lost the checkers, and she folded the board back into its box, which was more flat than box shaped because Ruby had been sitting on it.